 The words should be carefully selected.Drastic and strong opinions should be avoided.
 It should not reflect that you have lost interest in your essay, and it is just like jumping to the conclusions.

 The conclusion should look like a natural outcome of the entire essay.
 The reader may get an impression that you have deeply considered the different viewpoints before making up your mind.
 A phrase or quote makes the conclusion attractive with a lasting impression.

 The language of an essay should be simple and easy to understand.Essay conveys your personal opinions and it should be in simple conversational style, that is in the words which come naturally in your mind.Don’t be pedantic by using synonyms or phrases just to show how well acquainted you are with the language and syntax.

 The difficult words having vague meanings do not go well with the examiners and make the essay look formal and ornamental.The examiner should feel that he is listening to you and not reading an academic essay.It does not mean that you are free to be casual.One should be formal and polite.
-Do not use slang and Informal colloquial language and abbreviations.Avoid humour,cynicism and sarcastic words because it may spoil your essay.
+Do not use slang and Informal colloquial language and abbreviations.Avoid humor, cynicism and sarcastic words because it may spoil your essay.

-Proper and accurate English grammar is necessary.Take care of grammar and structure of sentences together with proper voice, tense and sense, reported speech and subject-verb agreement.The person should be the same throughout the entire essay.Once again remember that the reader should be given the main emphasis.The grammatically correct sentences which fail to convey the meaning are useless.The structure of sentences should be simple and in case of doubt, do not use long sentences.The sentences varying in length impart freshness to the essay and help to keep the interest of the reader intact.
+Proper and accurate English grammar is necessary.Take care of grammar and structure of sentences together with proper voice, tense and sense reported speech and subject-verb agreement.The person should be the same throughout the entire essay.Once again remember that the reader should be given the main emphasis.The grammatically correct sentences which fail to convey the meaning are useless.The structure of sentences should be simple and in a case of doubt, do not use long sentences.The sentences varying in length impart freshness to the essay and help to keep the interest of the reader intact.

 © 2013 Sanjay Sharma